 When OpenJAUS started we only needed to support a relatively small number of AS-4 SAE service sets but since then not only have newer versions of the SAE documents been released but we’ve seen AEODRS and IOP come into existence, bringing their own custom services.
 As the number of JAUS services increased, we continued to be the only source for up-to-date, out-of-the-box support.
 As a result, the number of libraries we maintain and distribute has grown and it has sometimes been difficult for customers to understand what library versions are needed or work together.
 To address this challenge, OpenJAUS has decided to switch to a semantic versioning scheme starting with SDK v5.0.0.
 Don’t fear, SDK v5.0.0 hasn’t changed much from v4.3.x.
-While we did make a few API changes (which made this the best time to make the version number change) to fix a few bugs and simplify the configuration file format, but the structure of the code and the way you create JAUS Components hasn’t changed.
+While we did make a few API changes (which made this the best time to make the version number change) to fix a few bugs and simplify the configuration file format, the structure of the code and the way you create JAUS Components hasn’t changed.
 It is still the same SDK you know and love.
-We’ve just updated all our existing code/products to v5.0.0 and from now on changes will be versioned as follows: Code Status Stage Rule …
+We’ve just updated all our existing code/products to v5.0.0 and from now on changes will be versioned as follows: Code Status Stage Rule Example …

 As of version 5.0 of the OpenJAUS SDK, the configuration file has been modified from an INI based file to a JSON based file.
 In addition, OpenJAUS has developed and made available a GUI tool for editing and maintaining the configuration file.
 This Configuration Editor is a tool to used to generate a configuration file that will be read by an OpenJAUS specific executable.
 This file provides configuration data needed by an OpenJAUS application.
 Download the OpenJAUS Configuration Tool An existing configuration file can be opened by selecting from the menu bar the File->Open option or by pressing the ‘Open JSON Configuration File’ icon.
 A new configuration file can be created by selecting from the menu bar the File->New option or by pressing the ‘New Configuration’ icon.
 A legacy configuration file can be imported into the editor by selecting from the menu bar the File->Import option or by pressing the ‘Import Legacy Config File’ icon.
 Legacy config files have an extension of .conf Once the desired data has been entered the file can be generated and saved.
 This is done by selecting from the menu bar the File->Save option of by pressing the ‘Save Configuration’ icon.
 The file will be …